Anyon condensation and tensor categories: Examples

 \subsection{Condensations in chiral topological phases}

-If a topological phase, given by a modular tensor category $\EC$, is chiral, it means that it cannot have a gapped boundary, or equivalently, $\EC$ is not a monoidal center of any fusion category.
-Therefore, there is no Lagrangian algebra in $\EC$.
-But $\EC$ can still have non-Lagrangian condensable algebras.
+If a topological phase, given by a MTC $\EC$, is chiral, it means that it does not admit a gapped boundary.
+Mathematically, it means that $\EC$ is not a monoidal center of any fusion category, or equivalently, there is no Lagrangian algebra in $\EC$.
+But $\EC$ can still have non-trivial 2d-condensable algebras.

-Many examples of condensable algebras in chiral topological orders are given by conformal embedding of rational vertex operator algebras (VOA) \cite{voa}.
+Many examples of 2d-condensable algebras in chiral topological orders can be constructed from conformal embedding of rational vertex operator algebras (VOA) \cite{voa}.
 Let $U$ and $V$ be two rational vertex operator algebras.
-The rationality means, in particular, that the category $\rep_U$ of $U$-modules and the category $\rep_V$ of $V$-modules are modular tensor categories \cite{huang}.
-If $U \hookrightarrow V$ as a sub-VOA (preserve the Virasoro element), then $V$ is a finite extension of $U$ and can be viewed as an algebra in $\rep_U$.
-Moreover, $V$ is a condensable algebra in $\rep_U$ and $(\rep_U)_V^{loc}\simeq \rep_V$ \cite{hkl} (see also \cite[Thm.\,4.3,Remark\,4.4]{osvoa}).
-In other words, a topological phase associated to the modular tensor category $\rep_V$ can be obtained by condensing the condensable algebra $V$ in the topological phase associated to the modular tensor category $\rep_U$.
-This $V$ as an algebra in $\rep_U$ is rarely Lagrangian.
+The rationality means, in particular, that the category $\Mod_U$ of $U$-modules and the category $\Mod_V$ of $V$-modules are MTC's \cite{huang}.
+If $U \hookrightarrow V$ as a sub-VOA (preserve the Virasoro element), then $V$ is a finite extension of $U$ and can be viewed as an algebra in $\Mod_U$.
+Moreover, $V$ is a 2d-condensable algebra in $\Mod_U$ and $(\Mod_U)_V^{loc}\simeq \Mod_V$ \cite{hkl} (see also \cite[Thm.\,4.3,Remark\,4.4]{osvoa}).
+In other words, a topological phase associated to the MTC $\Mod_V$ can be obtained by condensing the 2d-condensable algebra $V$ in the topological phase associated to the MTC $\Mod_U$.

 For example, let $V_{\hat{\mathfrak{g}},k}$ denotes the VOA associated to affine Lie algebra $\hat{\mathfrak{g}}$ at level $k$.
 A few well-known conformal embedding are:

 Examples of conformal embedding can be found in many places (see for example \cite[Appendix]{dmno}).